© WFP/Saikat Mojumder

 What the World Food Programme is doing in Bangladesh

-Humanitarian assistanceWFP provides life-saving assistance to more than 880,000 refugees in Cox’s Bazar.
-Three quarters receive in-kind food distributions of rice, pulses and fortified oil.
-The rest receive a WFP assistance card, pre-loaded with a monthly entitlement, which they can use to buy a variety of food, including fresh vegetables, eggs, and dried fish, in WFP-contracted shops in the camps.
+Humanitarian assistanceWFP provides life-saving assistance to 840,000 refugees in Cox’s Bazar.
+While half the refugees receive in-kind food distributions of rice, pulses and fortified oil, the other half receive a WFP assistance card, pre-loaded with a monthly entitlement, which they can use to buy a variety of food, including fresh vegetables, eggs, and dried fish, in WFP-contracted shops in the camps.
 All refugees will be transitioned to the card system in the course of 2019.

 NutritionWFP assists the Government in bringing nutrition indicators into line with national targets by 2020 by providing technical assistance, analysis and advocacy to enhance the nutrition impact of safety nets and promote the adoption of healthy eating habits.
 WFP also works to ensure the quality, affordability and consumption of fortified rice.
 The development of a national school meals policy and the scale up of assistance by the Government remains an area of focus.
 In Cox's Bazar, WFP provides nutrition support to refugees to prevent and treat malnutrition.